Specs - Bar Code Cards

-Following, from most significant bit (MSB) to least significant bit (LSB), is a 11 bit channel codeword that encodes an operand, letter or one of the available instructions, i.e. a machine word.
+Following, from the most significant bit (MSB) to the least significant bit (LSB), is an 11 bit channel codeword that encodes an operand, letter or one of the available instructions, i.e. a machine word.

 We have created a tool called Card Generator which can be used to generate bar code cards for printing.

 The tool expects an input file or a list of files containing encoded 11-bit machine words (length is configurable) in order of execution line-wise.
 You can add comments or annotations to input files by appending a leading “#” to the respective line.